Tang-RH/sciNMF/README.md

 ## **Citation**

-If you find sciNMF useful for your research, please consider citing our publication.
+If you find sciNMF useful for your research, please consider citing our publication: Zhang Z, Tang R, Zhu M, et al. [Deciphering cell states and the cellular ecosystem to improve risk stratification in acute myeloid leukemia](https://doi.org/10.1093/bib/bbaf028).
+Brief Bioinform.
+2024